metaparticle-io/package/tutorials/dotnet/tutorial.md

 You will also notice that we wrapped the main function in the `Containerize` function which kicks off the Metaparticle code.

+There is also the `Metaparticle.Runtime.Config` annotation.
+This is what actually runs your application.
+There will be more on that later.

 You can run this new program with: